-21.2 Market Surveillance under the New Legislative Framework
+23.2 Market Surveillance under the New Legislative Framework

 The BRT supports the general direction the European Commission and the Member States are taking for harmonising market surveillance.
 This is an important step for fair movement of products.
 The BRT requests the European Commission and the Member States to disclose all the relevant information regarding the progress of this process and the implementation of the market surveillance in each Member State.

 The BRT also requests the European Commission and the Member States to give industry an opportunity for contributing to developing the framework of harmonised market surveillance.

-The BRT would like to thank the Directorate General of the European Commission concerned for the involvement of the industry and requests that it should continue to consult stakeholders widely - preferably through public consultation when draft guidance for the New Legislative Framework is ready.
+The BRT would like to thank the Directorate General of the European Commission concerned for the involvement of the industry and requests that it should continue to consult stakeholders widely.